home-assistant/home-assistant.io/source/_integrations/august.markdown

 ## Known Issues with battery reporting

-August Wi-Fi Smart Lock (Gen 4) uses different battery technology than the other locks (lithium ion).
-It has been reported that the battery charge percentage value reported by the lock detail api is incorrect for these models.
+The August Wi-Fi Smart Lock (Gen 4) uses different battery technology (lithium-ion) than the other locks.
+The battery charge percentage value reported by the lock detail API is frequently incorrect for these models.

-Other august locks expect to be powered by AA alkaline (non-rechargeable) batteries, using rechargable batteries in these locks will result in incorrect reporting of attery charge percentage.
+Other august locks expect to be powered by AA alkaline (non-rechargeable) batteries.
+Rechargeable batteries in these locks will result in incorrect reporting of battery charge percentage.

 ## Known Unsupported Devices